Familiarize yourself with the Undergraduate Studies Catalog

 Don't make assumptions about transfer credits or requirements based on other transfer students.

-While this may work in some cases, each student's transfer credits must be considered an individual package since decisions regarding credits are dependent on such variables as the semester the course was taken - and where - and date of matriculation at The College at Brockport.
+While this may work in some cases, each student's transfer credits must be considered an individual package since decisions regarding credits are dependent on such variables as the semester the course was taken - and where - and date of matriculation at SUNY Brockport.

 Know the advantages of your particular major or program.